korpling/ANNIS/docs/src/mdbook/developer-guide/src/rest-api/query.md

 - `filter` - Optional parameter with value "all" or "token".
 If "token" only token will be fetched.
 Default is "all".

 ### Result

+Returns a representation of the [Salt](http://corpus-tools.org/salt/) annotation graph in the EMF XMI format and with MIME type `application/xml` or `application/xmi+xml`.